Hi! Welcome to Complete City Guides!

 However not everywhere will accept Euros.
 Some countries which do not accept the Euro include UK, Croatia, Czech Republic, Denmark, Hungary, Poland, Romania, Sweden, and Bulgaria.

 It depends on the country but often if you take Euros, British Pounds or US Dollars you can get better rates by finding a decent currency exchange office in the city you are visiting.
-However this is more risky - some cities (such as Prague) are famous for having scammy currency exchange offices.
+However, this is riskier - some cities (such as Prague) are famous for having scammy currency exchange offices.

 There are quite a few countries where English is very well spoken as a second language.
-They include: Malta (everyone speaks English), Cyprus, Sweden, Norway, Denmark.
-And of course UK and Ireland.
+They include Malta (everyone speaks English), Cyprus, Sweden, Norway, Denmark.
+And of course UK (see this guide to spending 24 hours in London) and Ireland.